 Snow snow snow!

 Of course, Queenstown is probably best known for skiing and snowboarding in winter.
 Snow bunnies from all over the globe come to explore the slopes at our local fields, in particular, Coronet Peak and The Remarkables.
 The season normally runs from mid-June to early September.
 Busses up to the ski fields depart regularly from the town centre or you can drive yourself (just remember to take chains with you!).
+And if you’re not a big skier, a trip up the mountain is still a great day out.
+Try snowboarding or tobogganing and then hit one of the restaurants or bars – or simply watch others as they tear up the slopes.

 Historic Boat Cruise